syncfusion-content/blazor-docs/blazor/datagrid/cell.md

 > * When a column width is not specified, then auto wrap of columns will be adjusted with respect to the DataGrid's width.
 <br/> * If a column’s header text contains no white space, the text may not be wrapped.
 <br/> * If the content of a cell contains HTML tags, the Autowrap functionality may not work as expected.
-In such cases, you can use the **headerTemplate** and **template** properties of the column to customize the appearance of the header and cell content.
+In such cases, you can use the [HeaderTemplate](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridEditSettings.html#Syncfusion_Blazor_Grids_GridEditSettings_HeaderTemplate) and [Template](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridEditSettings.html#Syncfusion_Blazor_Grids_GridEditSettings_Template) properties of the column to customize the appearance of the header and cell content.

 The following example demonstrates how to set the allowTextWrap property to true and specify the wrap mode as Content by setting the [TextWrapSettings.WrapMode](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridTextWrapSettings.html#Syncfusion_Blazor_Grids_GridTextWrapSettings_WrapMode) property.